Approved Date: 26/09/18

 We recognise that touch is appropriate in the context or working with children, and all staff have been given ‘Safe Practice’ guidance to ensure they are clear about their professional boundary.

-Behaviour Policy, Staff Code of Conduct Policy, Whistleblowing Policy, Anti-bullying Policy, Health & Safety Policy, COSHH Policy, Allegations against Staff Policy, Complaints Policy, Attendance Policy, Curriculum PSHE, Teaching and Learning Policy, Administration of Medicines Policy, Vistors Policy, Drug Education Policy, Sex and Relationships Education Policy including FGM, CSE, CFE, HBV, Prevent and Forced Marriage, Physical Intervention Policy, Online Safety Policy including staff use of mobile phones, Risk Assessment Policy including educational visits on site and off site, Safer Recruitment Policy, Child Sexual Exploitation Policy, Radicalisation and Extremism Policy,
+Behaviour Policy, Staff Capability Policy, Whistleblowing Policy, Anti-bullying Policy, Health & Safety Policy, Allegations against Staff Policy, Complaints Policy, Attendance Policy, Teaching and Learning Policy, Vistors Policy, Sex and Relationships Education Policy, Online Safety Policy including staff use of mobile phones, Risk Assessment Policy including educational visits on site and off site, Safer Recruitment Policy.

 Recognising signs of child abuse